umeklinks/tryton_doc_text/docs/source/server/ref/models/models.rst

 .. class:: Model([id[, \**kwargs]])

-This is the base class that every kind of :ref:`model <topics-models>` inherits.
+This is the base class that every kind of :ref:`model <index-topics-models>` inherits.
 It defines common attributes of all models.

 Class attributes are: